Karlitoyo/Kerrymount_Estates/README.md

 **Version-Control**

-Differing Versions of thsi project have been developed.
+Differing Versions of this project have been developed.
 Initially the website had a rental and property section.
 An all proerties section was then added to include both rental and for sale properties.
 Further version included a wallet to store a users selected property.
 Next version upon review required was the checkout application as a user was then required to make purchase of their chosen property.
 Stripe was then integrated to accomplish this function.
 Social media login was also a feature that was brought in later to the project.
-Serarch function was
+Search function was integrated to include searching from the homepage.
+This caused an issue as it allowed for unauthroised (non-registered users) to progress to the checkout without signing in.
+An if statements within the hmtl fixed this issue.
+Resolved a number of issues with stripe payments integration as for final stages of project.
+Mainly related to form submission and sucessful re-direct.

 > # User-Stories

 ## First case example user experience

-Middle income user who has difficulty meeting loan obligations and struggles with regular savings -

-Upon entering the site user will be taken to the home page.
-Upon visiting the home page the user will then visit the MyInformation page and input relevant requested user information.
-Name, Surname, Address, DOB, Gender, Country of Residence, E-Mail.
-The user will then visit the 'Bank Reference' section and provide a reference that was emailed securely to the user upon providing their email in the previous section.
-The user will have provided the relevant required information securely to connect their bank account to our service, the user will then input their annual salary + desired savings.
-The user will need to select the 'connect to Zapit tickbox' which will then connect to the users bank account under PSD2.
-Any additional information will then be put into the additional information page ie bank account information if required or copy of passport / driver's licence.
-The user will then be connected to Zapit and payments can be managed through the site.
-The 'MyFinances' page outlines the simplicity of the service.
-A user will be presented with an amount and will select from the available emoji's which best describes the amount spent.
-This removes mental barrier a user has around their finances being numbers and something that is alien to them.
-It creates a more comfortable environment in which to manage their savings.
-The results page then provides further breakdown of user spending and graphs how they spent and provides methods by which to save.
+User wishes to purchase property in given location.
+User visits site and searches database for property in location 'Blackrock'.
+User is shown available properties in Blackrock with photo and description of property.
+Details include price, rating,

 ## Second case example user experience